 Here are the ingredients you'll need to make this Blueberry Lemon Cobbler, please see the recipe card at the end of the post for the amounts needed.

-• Blueberries.
-You can use fresh or frozen blueberries.
-If using frozen do not defrost the blueberries before using in recipe.
+- Blueberries: You can use fresh or frozen blueberries.
+If using frozen, do not thaw the blueberries before using in recipe.

 The amount of biscuit is perfect to make this a light dessert but if you prefer a thicker topping, you will need to adjust the recipe.
 I think time and a half would be perfect, but it may be simpler to just double the ingredients for the biscuit topping.